 Copy the webhook URL and switch to Checkmk.

-You have already learned how to set up Checkmk notifications in general in the article about notifications.
+You have already learned how to set up Checkmk notifications in general in the article on notifications.